 We bet you’ve written a few posts that might be considered compelling content.

 And yet, you still didn’t get terribly impressive results.

-There’s a very good chance that you slacked a bit when creating your headline.
+There’s a good chance you slacked a bit when creating your headline.

-Your headline is your first possible chance to gain or lose the interest of a reader.
+Your headline is your first chance to gain or lose a reader’s interest.
 There’s a lot of pressure riding on the 5-15 words that describe your content.

 On average, eight out of 10 people will read your headline.
 But from these eight people, only two will continue to read the article.

-So, if you have compelling content in the body of your article, make sure you also have a compelling title.
+So, if you have compelling content in your article’s body, ensure you also have a compelling title.